 Parchment Account Set-Up for Class of 2020: All seniors will need to set up a Parchment account this fall.
 Farwell High School has partnered with Parchment to order transcripts and other credentials securely.
 Transcripts for college applications, employment, and scholarships will be requested through your Parchment account.
 Go to https://www.parchment.com/u/registration/13975/account to create your account today.

-Class of 2019 and Class of 2020 Are Top in the County for FAFSA and TIP Applications
+Farwell Class of 2020 Are Top in the County & CGRESD for FAFSA and TIP Applications

 - 100% of FHS TIP eligible seniors have completed their required TIP application